-- 1. The blood pressure monitoring application (A) contacts a Trusted Party within a Circle of Trust (B) requesting a DDID for the Data Subject patient. - 2.
-The CoT Trusted Party provides a DDID for the Data Subject. - 3.
-An application operated by the Trusted Party sends back two sets of periodically-changing information (one for GPS data, one for blood pressure levels), each 65 consisting of DDIDs, offsets (to obscure blood pressure level data and geographic position), and encryption keys; refreshed for each new time period.
-(These are also stored to a database for later use.)
+- The blood pressure monitoring application (A) contacts

+Trusted Party within a Circle of Trust (B) requesting DDID for the Data Subject patient. - The CoT Trusted Party provides a DDID for the Data Subject. - 3.
+An application operated by the Trusted Party sends back two sets of periodically-changing information 60 (one for GPS data, one for blood pressure levels), each consisting of DDIDs, offsets (to obscure blood pressure level data and geographic position), and encryption keys; refreshed for each new time period.
+(These are also stored to a database for later use.) - The monitor application transmits two encrypted and obscured streams of data to a Dynamic Anonymity-

-- 4. The monitor application transmits two encrypted and obscured streams of data to a Dynamic Anonymitycontrolled "proxy" application or network appliance (C) within its corporate network.
-(Here, both location and levels have a periodically changing offset applied - 5.
+- controlled "proxy" application or network appliance (C) within its corporate network.
+(Here, both location and levels have a periodically changing offset applied to them.) - 5.
 The "proxy" (C) uses the streams of data (D & E) from the Trusted Party (containing only decryption keys) to convert the transmitted data into "plaintext."
 The proxy also hides the incoming IP address and provides stream(s) (containing multiple Data Subjects' information) of DDIDs and obscured blood pressure level data (F) or GPS locations (G) to the corresponding databases (H) and (I).

-At each point in FIG. 1D outside of the Circle of Trust (and outside the smartphone itself) the patient's data is In a Data Subject implementation of the present invention 20 protected; no Personal Data (PD) is made available or ever produced.
+At each point in FIG. 1D outside of the Circle of Trust (and outside the smartphone itself) the patient's data is protected; no Personal Data (PD) is made available or ever produced.